bropines/chrome-lens-py/README.md

 4. **Height**: The fourth value indicates the height of the text region as a fraction of the image's total height.

+5. **Fifth Parameter**: In the current data, this parameter is always zero and appears to be unused.
+It might be reserved for future use or specific text modifications.

+6. **Sixth Parameter**: Specifies the rotation angle of the text region in degrees.
+Positive values indicate clockwise rotation, while negative values indicate counterclockwise rotation.

 Coordinates are measured from the top-left corner of the image.
 This means that `(0.0, 0.0)` corresponds to the very top-left corner of the image, while `(1.0, 1.0)` corresponds to the very bottom-right corner.

 #### Example of Coordinate Usage